Moving to a cloud contact center is a game changer, delivering a seamless, omnichannel service to SMBs.

 - Home-based Work Trend: The number of telecommunicating workers in the U.S. has increased 115 percent over the past 10 years because of benefits for both employers and workers.
 For SMB contact center organizations, a work-at-home program helps attract a deeper pool of agent candidates, and often for lower wages because it enhances work-life balance.
 It also reduces expenses on gasoline, parking, public transit, and dry cleaning.

 - Fast Deployment: No hardware installation is needed for the deployment of a cloud contact center, so SMBs can get the center up and running quickly.
 An entire contact center can be operational in a matter of days.

 - Enhanced Security and Business Continuity: Technology-forward cloud contact center service providers like Broadvoice offer secure access to all the information that agents need regardless of their locations or the devices they use.
 If the contact center facility is disrupted due to inclement weather, for example, all services can be quickly reconfigured and agents can continue working at a different location or at home.

-- Hassle-Free Maintenance: Conventional premise-based contact center solutions are complex and tedious to update and maintain.
-Conversely, with a cloud solution, most features and functionality are included in the basic subscription and routine maintenance and system updates are downloaded online in the background without straining IT departments.
+- Hassle-Free Maintenance: Conventional premise-based solutions are complex and tedious to update and maintain.
+Conversely, with a cloud-based contact center solution, most features and functionality are included in the basic subscription and routine maintenance and system updates are downloaded online in the background without straining IT departments.